tidymodels/tidymodels.org-legacy/content/packages/index.md

 * To integrate predictions from many models, the [stacks](https://stacks.tidymodels.org/) package provides tools for stacked ensemble modeling.

+* The [usemodels](https://usemodels.tidymodels.org/) package is a helpful way of quickly creating code snippets to fit models using the tidymodels framework.

 * [probably](https://probably.tidymodels.org/) has tools for post-processing class probability estimates.

 * The [tidyposterior](https://tidyposterior.tidymodels.org/) package enables users to make formal statistical comparisons between models using resampling and Bayesian methods.